Dear Design Doctor

 - Sub-licensees: If the licensee works with sub-contractors to manufacture, market or sell your licensed products, then they must be under obligation to ensure that all relevant provisions are reflected in the sub-license.

-It is really essential that you educate yourself about licensing so that you will be better prepared when negotiation with your client.
+It is really essential that you educate yourself about licensing so that you will be better prepared when you are negotiating with your client.

 Intellectual property organisation Own-it have recently publishes a very useful fact sheet on licensing.
 There is also on the Own-it website a podcast about protecting and licensing textile designs which might be relevant to you.
 There is lots of free information on the Own-it website that you might like to use, and they regularly run workshops too.